Do you live and own property in the state of California and are looking to downsize? If so, you're in luck! If you're over 55, that is.

 Under Prop 60, homeowners are allowed to take the "locked in" tax assessment value of their original primary residence and apply it to another home in the same county that is of equal or lesser value.

 There are a few small exceptions to the "equal or lesser value" rule.
 Seniors who sell their home before buying the replacement can spend up to 5% more on the new home, but only if they buy it within a year.
 They can spend up to 10% more if they buy within two years.

-Additionally, these homeowners are only eligible for the “equal or lesser value” rule if they purchase their home after their sell their first home.
-If they buy a home before their sell their current residence, it is illegal to spend even $1 more than the final sale price of their primary residence on the new home.
+Additionally, these homeowners are only eligible for the "equal or lesser value" rule if they purchase their home after they sell their first home.
+If they buy a home before they sell their current residence, it is illegal to spend even $1 more than the final sale price of their primary residence on the new home.

 What is California Prop 90?

 California’s Prop 90 is Prop 60’s first cousin.
 Some people even call them Prop 60/90.

 The eligibility requirements and rules are the same, but instead of having to transfer to a home in the same county, you can move to any county that accepts incoming transfers.
 Currently, 10 counties in California allow incoming transfers.

 Here is a list of the participating counties and the median sales price (as of May 2017):

 - Alameda County ($833,750)